 Our Program supports the people of Sudan, their political representatives, and civil society groups to develop systems that can effectively reconcile and accommodate different political interests for a peaceful and inclusive society.

-The fall of the 30-year regime of former President Omar Al-Bashir in April 2019 and the establishment of a Transitional Government presents an incredible opportunity to address exclusion and other root causes of the decades-long conflict.
-Our current work draws on this appetite for change.
+The fall of the 30-year regime of former President Omar Al-Bashir in April 2019 and the establishment of a Transitional Government presented an incredible opportunity to address exclusion and other root causes of the decades-long conflict.
+The coup on 25 October 2021 disrupted those efforts and calls into question the prospects for an inclusive transition.
+However, CDI continues to support actors across the political spectrum to find a viable solution for moving forward and which draws on this continued appetite for change.

 CDI works in two symbiotic areas: engagement and research.

 Applied Research: Our rigorous understanding of Sudan’s context and challenges informs our research, enabling us to support Sudanese stakeholders in developing discerning, relevant, and practical governance structures and policies.
 To support groups as they develop these frameworks, CDI provides stakeholders with examples of how other governance systems and political processes have been designed and implemented to support political stability, broad participation, and peace.
-The examples illustrate how different governance or process choices interact in the real world and deepen the pool of ideas from which Sudanese actors can draw as they develop their own governance system.
+The examples illustrate how different governance or process choices interact in the real world and deepen the pool of ideas from which Sudanese actors can draw as they develop their own ideas for political processes or the governance system.

-In Sudan, we work to generate consensus between political- and civil society groups on the processes of the Transition Period, how they fit together, and on equitable outcomes.
-We are supporting significant conferences with government ministries, opposition groups, and civic organizations that will help to define the future systems of governance.
+In Sudan, we work to generate consensus between political and civil society groups on the processes of the Transition Period, how they fit together, and on equitable outcomes.
+We are supporting significant political processes with government ministries, opposition groups, and civic organizations that will help to define the future systems of governance.

 Areas of Activity